 The unaudited prospective financial information was, in general, prepared solely for internal use and is subjective in many respects and thus subject to interpretation.
 While presented with numeric specificity, the unaudited prospective financial information reflects numerous estimates and assumptions made by the management of ACS with respect to industry performance and competition, general business, economic, market and financial conditions and matters specific to ACS's business, all of which are difficult to predict and many of which are beyond ACS's control.
-As a result, there can be no assurance that the unaudited prospective financial information will be realized or that actual results will not be significantly higher or lower than estimated.
-Since the unaudited prospective financial information covers multiple years, such information by its nature becomes less predictive with each successive year.
+As a result, there can be no assurance that the unaudited prospective financial information covers multiple years, such information by its nature becomes less predictive with each successive year.
 ACS stockholders and Xerox stockholders are urged to review ACS's most recent SEC filings for a description of risk factors with respect to ACS's business.
 See "Special Note Concerning Forward-Looking Statements" beginning on page 49 and "Where You Can Find More Information" beginning on page 177.
 The unaudited prospective financial information was not prepared with a view toward complying with GAAP, the published guidelines of the SEC regarding projections or the guidelines established by the American Institute of Certified Public Accountants for preparation and presentation of prospective financial information.
-Neither ACS's independent registered public accounting firm, nor any other independent accountants, have compiled, examined, or performed any procedures with respect to the unaudited prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for the unaudited prospective financial information.
-Furthermore, the unaudited prospective financial information does not take into a
+Neither ACS's independent registered public accounting firm, nor any other independent accountants, have compiled, examined, or performed any procedures with respect to the unaudited prospective financial information or its achievability, and assume no responsibility for the unaudited prospective financial information.
+Furthermore, the unaudited prospective financial information does not take into account any circumstance or event occurring after the date it was prepared.